 Tulamben has become Bali’s most famous diving area.
 Tulamben Bay, like the rest of Bali, is situated in the richest marine bio-geographic zone in the world.
 Being on the northeast coast, the bay receives plankton rich waters from the major ocean currents that move from the Pacific to the Indian Ocean.
 This, coupled with the fact that the three main dive sites provide totally different physical environments, means that Tulamben contains a stunningly diverse underwater ecosystem.

-The black sand of Tulamban does not provide the reflective properties of white limestone sand and, combined with the amount of plankton in the water, accounts for the relatively low visibility.
-It does however provide a dramatic contrast, which brings out the colours of the corals, gorgonians, fish and other marinelife.
+The black sand of Tulamben does not provide the reflective properties of white limestone sand and, combined with the amount of plankton in the water, accounts for the relatively low visibility.
+It does however provide a dramatic contrast, which brings out the colors of the corals, gorgonians, fish and other marine-life.

 The USAT Liberty is Bali’s most famous dive site.
 Built circa WWI this cargo ship was equipped with guns for WWII and was torpedoed by the Japanese off Lombok on the 11th of January, 1942.
 One US and one Dutch destroyer hitched up to the ship and tried to tow it to the port of Singaraja.
 The damage was immense, she was taking too much water and her crew ran the vessel up onto the beach of Tulamben 70 km away from the nearest safe harbor.
 Over the years anything reusable was removed by locals.
 In 1963 the Liberty was pushed to her present location by the fatal eruption of the volcano Gunung Agung.
 During this process the hull broke into two pieces.
 Now she is laying only 30 meters from the Tulamben beach on a sandy slope 90 degrees on her side parallel to the shore.